Opioid Painkiller Abuse

 Painkiller Abuse question 3

-According to the Substance Abuse and Mental Health Services Administration survey, 3.8 million people misused prescription pain relievers in 2015.
-This represents 1.4% of the population aged 12 or older 1.
+Results from the Substance Abuse and Mental Health Services Administration's 2017 National Survey on Drug Use and Health indicate an estimated 11.4 million people misusing opioids in 2017.
+This represents 4.2% of the population aged 12 or older.6

-- Overdose from prescription painkillers among women rose by over 400% betweeen 1999 and 2010.
+- Overdose from prescription painkillers among women rose by over 400% between 1999 and 2010.
 Deaths from painkiller overdose increased by 237% among men.

 - Of those who begin using heroin, 4 of 5 have misused prescription painkillers.